Cannery Row

 The Path of History is one of the great bargains on the Peninsula.
 This self-guided, two-mile tour of Old Monterey — marked by yellow tiles set in the sidewalk — explores adobes, gardens and sites of interest.
 Maps are available for individuals and groups.

 Free guided tours are held on most days, leading visitors to such sites as the Cooper Molera House and Garden, the Custom House, Larkin House, Casa Soberanes and more.
 You can also visit the interiors of some of the adobes and other historic buildings.
-See the latest information on these free guided tours on the California State Parks website, or stop by the Pacific House Museum on Custom House Plaza for a current schedule of guided and home tour hours.
+See the latest information on these free guided tours on the California State Parks website or stop by the Pacific House Museum on Custom House Plaza for a current schedule of guided and home tour hours.

 Monterey History & Maritime Museum